Apple AirPods review: Do they actually stay in your ears?

 The fit is comfortable too; we forgot we were wearing them after about 30 minutes.

 The issue, however, of potentially losing one when you've left the pair on the kitchen table is another story.
-Sure, the cleverly-designed AirPods case, which doubles as a charger, keeps them in tact, but it's not insurance you'll always be able to find both them when you want.
+Sure, the cleverly-designed AirPods case, which doubles as a charger, keeps them intact, but it's not insurance you'll always be able to find both them when you want.
 (This is more about the user than the product itself).

 Related: You can already buy a $10 wire for Apple's wireless AirPods